HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

             1. Under **Password**, enter and confirm a secure password.
 You will require this password later.
             2. Under **Fully qualified key file name**, specify a name for the file that holds the exported keys (for example, `ltpa.keys`).
         4. Click **Export keys**.
+    2. Look for the exported `ltpa.keys` in your DX core pod.
+        1. In your cluster, run `kubectl exec -it <your-dx-core-pod-name> -- sh`.
+        2. Run `find / -name ltpa.keys` to find the location of the ltpa.keys file, e.g. `/opt/HCL/profiles/prof_95_CF229/ltpa.keys`.
+        3. Run `cat <ltpa.keys-location>` to print the file's contents into the terminal.
-    2. Copy the content of the exported LTPA key file into a local file named `ltpa.keys` in your current folder.
+    3. Copy the content of the exported LTPA key file into a file named `ltpa.keys` in your cluster.
 This file will be used to create the Kubernetes secret.
+    4. Exit the DX Core pod shell by running `exit`.
-    3. Run the following command in your local machine's terminal to create the Kubernetes secret:
+    5. Run the following command in your cluster to create the Kubernetes secret:

         ```
-        kubectl create secret generic my-custom-ltpa-key --from-file=./ltpa.keys --namespace=<namespace>
+        kubectl create secret generic my-custom-ltpa-key --from-file=/path/to/ltpa.keys --namespace=<namespace>
         ```

-    4. Update `ltpa-key` in the Leap custom Helm `values.yaml` file:
+    6. Update `ltpa-key` in the Leap custom Helm `values.yaml` file, then run a helm upgrade:

         ```yaml
         configuration:
             leap:
                 customSecrets:
                     ltpa-key: my-custom-ltpa-key
         ```

+    7. Look for `ltpa.keys` in your Leap pod (steps are similar to those that you did to find it in the DX pod).
+Check that its contents are the same as the ltpa.keys exported in DX.
+Note the location of the ltpa.keys file for the next step.
-    5. Update the LTPA `keysFileName` and `keysPassword` parameters by adding this line to the `configOverrideFiles` section of your `values.yaml` file:
+    8. Update the LTPA `keysFileName` and `keysPassword` parameters by adding this line to the `configOverrideFiles` section of your Leap `values.yaml` file:

         ```
         <ltpa keysFileName="/path/to/ltpa.keys" keysPassword="<myLtpaKeyPassword>" />
         ```

-    6. Perform a Helm upgrade to apply your changes.
+    9. Perform a Helm upgrade to apply your changes.

     !!! note
         For more details on using custom secrets as key file, refer to [Using custom secrets as key file](https://opensource.hcltechsw.com/leap-doc/latest/helm_admin_customsecret.html?h=ltpa#using-custom-secrets-as-key-file){target="_blank"}.